plumvillage/newsletter/src/en/articles/sister-chan-trang-hien-nhan--hello-attachment-you-are-my-friend.md

 Dear Plum Village, here is the little poem I shared about earlier, which has helped a heart to heal and to grow.
 It was born in French and then translated into English, because ithe lives in an international Sangha.

-> The Sangha is as vast as the ocean<br/>
+> The Sangha is as vast as the ocean
-> High as a mountain<br/>
+> High as a mountain
-> Free as the unobstructed sky<br/>
+> Free as the unobstructed sky
-> The Sangha is a festival of stars<br/>
+> The Sangha is a festival of stars
-> A full moon brightening the night <br/>
+> A full moon brightening the night
-> A deep, ancient forest <br/>
+> A deep, ancient forest
-> The Sangha is protected by a spiritual stream<br/>
+> The Sangha is protected by a spiritual stream
-> Within her, all that occurs is a mirror<br/>
+> Within her, all that occurs is a mirror
-> Which gently unveils our minds<br/>
+> Which gently unveils our minds
-> The Sangha is a path to awakening <br/>
+> The Sangha is a path to awakening
-> Each pebble invites us to takemake a step<br/>
+> Each pebble invites us to takemake a step
-> That bringstakes us to the heart of our being<br/>
+> That bringstakes us to the heart of our being
-> The Sangha is made of laughter and cries<br/>
+> The Sangha is made of laughter and cries
-> Because the Sangha is made of human beings<br/>
+> Because the Sangha is made of human beings
-> Tears purify the heart <br/>
+> Tears purify the heart
-> The Sangha is the teacher<br/>
+> The Sangha is the teacher
-> Teaching me resilience,<br/>
+> Teaching me resilience,
-> Inner strength, acceptance,<br/>
+> Inner strength, acceptance,
-> Openness and love<br/>
+> Openness and love
-> The Sangha is the sea that collects my tears<br/>
+> The Sangha is the sea that collects my tears
-> The Sangha is the valley which echoes my laughter<br/>
+> The Sangha is the valley which echoes my laughter
-> The Sangha makes me discover that I love what is difficult, because what is difficult makes me grow and frees me<br/>
+> The Sangha makes me discover that I love what is difficult, because what is difficult makes me grow and frees me
-> The Sangha teaches me that Manas, that emotions and hurts<br/>
+> The Sangha teaches me that Manas, that emotions and hurts
-> Are not my true mind<br/>
+> Are not my true mind
-> The Sangha teaches me to stop, to breathe and to smile<br/>
+> The Sangha teaches me to stop, to breathe and to smile
-> The Sangha teaches me to love my inner child<br/>
+> The Sangha teaches me to love my inner child
-> Wounded and shy, she suddenly jumps up and runs to join a festival of joy<br/>
+> Wounded and shy, she suddenly jumps up and runs to join a festival of joy
-> Loved among her sisters<br/>
+> Loved among her sisters
-> Manas and my inner child walk hand in hand<br/>
+> Manas and my inner child walk hand in hand
-> Sometimes, I let myself be a child even if then I am also Manas, I am not afraid<br/>
+> Sometimes, I let myself be a child even if then I am also Manas, I am not afraid
-> Because the Sangha is both gentle and sharp, seeing straight to into the heart <br/>
+> Because the Sangha is both gentle and sharp, seeing straight to into the heart
-> The Sangha teaches me silence and the Sangha teaches me laughter and joy<br/>
+> The Sangha teaches me silence and the Sangha teaches me laughter and joy
-> The Sangha teaches me to be happy and to suffer<br/>
+> The Sangha teaches me to be happy and to suffer
-> The Sangha teaches me that my body and mind are not separate from the energy of the Sangha<br/>
+> The Sangha teaches me that my body and mind are not separate from the energy of the Sangha
-> The Sangha lives in my heart, in my body, my breath<br/>
+> The Sangha lives in my heart, in my body, my breath
-> The Sangha thinks in me and dreams there<br/>
+> The Sangha thinks in me and dreams there
-> The Sangha eats, drinks, falls asleep and awakes<br/>
+> The Sangha eats, drinks, falls asleep and awakes
-> She carries me on the ocean of life<br/>
+> She carries me on the ocean of life
-> She is the source of my balance, my joy, my energy<br/>
+> She is the source of my balance, my joy, my energy
-> Without her, I cannot say what would manifest in me -how could I know?<br/>
+> Without her, I cannot say what would manifest in me -how could I know?
-> This poem is also the Sangha<br/>
+> This poem is also the Sangha
-> As well as each of my thoughts, my actions and my words<br/>
+> As well as each of my thoughts, my actions and my words
 > Today, I cried the tears of the Sangha so that gently, my heart in the heart of the Sangha becomes freer.

 With love, gratitude and respect